Bakoroba/machine_learning_trading_bot/README.md

 <img src="Delta_[Strategy - Actual]_dataset_1month.png">

 2. Tune the trading algorithm by adjusting the SMA input features.
-- Increasing the short SMA window to 20 while keeping long SMA to 100 :
+- Increasing the short SMA window to 20 while keeping long SMA to 100 increases the trading performance compared to the baseline:
 <img src="Delta_[Strategy - Actual]_dataset_short20.png">

-- Decreasing the long SMA to 50 while keeping short SMA to 4 :
+- Decreasing the long SMA to 50 while keeping short SMA to 4 slightly increases the trading performance compared to the baseline.

 <img src="Delta_[Strategy - Actual]_dataset_long50.png">